-Large parts of the UK may be in full lockdown, but that doesn’t mean you can’t keep active.
+The UK may be in a national lockdown, but that doesn’t mean you can’t keep active.
 Wherever you live, you’re allowed to get out of your house to exercise on your own or with others in your household or support bubble.

 There are so many benefits to taking regular exercise.
 It improves your mood and self-esteem, eases feelings of stress and anxiety, boosts your energy levels, and helps you sleep better.